Cultural Capital in Education: Understanding and

 Cultural knowledge is skewed because middle-class students often arrive at school with experiences and vocabulary that align with academic expectations, while working-class students may lack exposure to these references.
 Teachers unconsciously assume all students understand concepts like 'the tube' or 'dress circle,' creating hidden barriers to learning.
 This inequality perpetuates achievement gaps when schools fail to explicitly teach the cultural codes embedded in their curriculum.

 It would be reasonable to suggest that many teachers may associate the acquisition of ‘knowing’ with acquiring cultural capital, without deeply understanding how.
-For Marx and Bourdieu, the ability to know is already skewed, in schools, by the curriculum’s own content and by pupils’ prior experience (habitus).
+For Marx and Bourdieu, the ability to know is already skewed, in schools, by the curriculum’s own content and by learners’ prior experience (habitus).
 Therefore, as a result, they do not currently understand that more sophisticated targeting, throughout both implicit and explicit curriculum, would be needed to truly implement Ofsted’s idea of ‘cultural capital.’

 There is a three-pronged approach here involving: